coleksmith9/PopulationPrediction/README.md

 # PopulationPrediction
-Given initial populations, this program can predict the stable population sizes using Lotka–Volterra equation.
+Given initial populations, this program can predict the stable population sizes using Lotka–Volterra differential equation.

 Todo:
 1. Draft a UI